 RICH1 is a GTPase-activating protein (GAP).
 GAPs stimulate the intrinsic GTP hydrolysis of small G proteins, such as RHOA (MIM 165390), RAC1 (MIM 602048), and CDC42 (MIM 116952).[supplied by OMIM, Apr 2004]

 GeneCards Summary for ARHGAP17 Gene

 ARHGAP17 (Rho GTPase Activating Protein 17) is a Protein Coding gene.
-Diseases associated with ARHGAP17 include Deafness, Autosomal Recessive 25.
-Among its related pathways are Signaling by Rho GTPases and Regulation of RAC1 activity.
+Diseases associated with ARHGAP17 include Spinal Canal Intradural Extramedullary Neoplasm and Deafness, Autosomal Recessive 25.
+Among its related pathways are Regulation of CDC42 activity and Tight junction.
 Gene Ontology (GO) annotations related to this gene include GTPase activator activity and SH3 domain binding.
 An important paralog of this gene is ARHGAP44.